 The sale of Webshots may be one of the poster child downfalls of the dot-com boom.
-Originally a screen saver company that distributed sports orientated desktop background evolved into a web and photo sharing website that was ahead of its time, it displayed user uploaded photos similarly to the basics of Facebook when it was first developed.
+Originally a computer screen saver company that distributed sports orientated desktop background evolved into a web and photo-sharing website that was ahead of its time, it displayed user uploaded photos similarly to the basics of Facebook when it was first developed.

 When ExciteAtHome was forced into Bankruptcy Judge Thomas Carlson approved the sale as part of ExciteAtHomes plans to go out of business in March.

 Before selling Webshots at a 97 percent discount from the price it paid in October 1999, ExciteAtHome sold Excite.com for $10 million and let go of online greeting card service Blue Mountain for $35 million.
 ExciteAtHome paid $6.7 billion and $780 million, respectively, for those two sites in 1999.

 This allowed the founders to buy Webshots back at an incredible

 1995 – Webshots was initially a sports-oriented screen saver for desktop computers.
 Founders Andrew Laakmann, Danna Laakmann, Nick Wilder, and Narendra Rocherolle migrated the software to the Web and the photo-sharing website was born.

 1999 – Founders sell Webshots to Excite@Home for $82.5 million in stock.